-New brain science, positive psychology and neuroeconomics can transform your work in conflict resolution.
+What is neuro-literacy?
+It is a new brain science, positive psychology, and neuroeconomics that can transform your work in conflict resolution.

 By Pauline Tesler, Family Law Specialist